KanwarGill/News-Investigator/README.md

 To locate the phase 2 report:

-From master branch click folder named Course Related Items then click folder named Reports which contians Phase 2 Report.pdf
+From master branch click folder named Course Related Items then click folder named Reports which contains Phase 2 Report.pdf

 Contents of Phase 2 Report.pdf: The report contains